 Expectations of Students, Faculty, and Staff

-Morehouse, in consultation and coordination with its sister Atlanta University Center Consortium institutions, has implemented a series of public health protocols to mitigate the spread of COVID-19 on its campus during Fall 2021.
-In addition to a mandatory vaccination requirement (unless a medical or religious exemption is granted), students and employees are expected to wear masks under certain conditions, maintain physical distancing of six feet, submit to periodic testing (depending on vaccination status), and complete web-based symptom questionnaires.
+Morehouse, in consultation and coordination with its fellow Atlanta University Center Consortium institutions, has implemented a series of public health protocols to mitigate the spread of COVID-19 on its campus and within the Atlanta University Center.
+Students and employees are expected to:

 STUDENT AND EMPLOYEE EXPECTATIONS FAQS

-Do Morehouse students, faculty, and staff have to be vaccinated against COVID-19 and receive a booster shot?
+Do Morehouse students, faculty, and staff have to be vaccinated against COVID- 19 and receive a booster shot?

-- Yes.
-Morehouse College requires all faculty, staff, new students, and returning students to be fully vaccinated with a CDC- approved vaccine or World Health Organization-approved vaccine (international students only).
+- Morehouse College requires all faculty, staff, new students, and returning students to be fully vaccinated with a CDC- approved vaccine or World Health Organization-approved vaccine (international students only).
 Everyone eligible must also receive a booster shot.
 Exemptions will be considered for religious or medical reasons.

 Do I have to wear a mask on campus?

-- When Masks Are Required: Regardless of whether or not you have been vaccinated, Morehouse requires that you wear a mask covering the nose and mouth at all times during the month of August except in a private space like a private office or residence hall room.
+- When Masks Are Required: Regardless of whether or not you have been vaccinated, Morehouse requires that you wear a mask covering the nose and mouth at all times inside except in a private space like a private office or residence hall room.

 - In your own private (single occupancy) office

 - Morehouse encourages those who are not fully vaccinated to continue masking at any time they are not alone.

 Is physical distancing required?